 Single page websites are websites that consist of just one HTML page and all the different sections of the site (about, products, contact, etc.) are featured on the same page.

 A typical single page site has a menu bar on top, but the menu items are not linked to new content on new pages.
-Instead, these menu items take the user to particular section of the website within the page itself.
+Instead, these menu items take the user to particular sections of the website within the page itself.

 In the next section, we’ll reveal a few examples of exceptionally well-designed single page websites.